The importance of empathy when delivering exceptional customer service

 While good-intentioned, overly-canned scripts aren’t fooling today’s savvy consumers.
 They convert your human agents into robots.
 And in today’s AI-filled world, when your customer is talking to a human customer service agent, they want a human experience.

 Empower your customer service agents to do their job, as themselves.
-If you’ve provided quality training and the right tools, you can trust that they’ll do their job well and provide the refreshing, authentic experience your customers crave.
+If you’ve provided quality training and the right tools, you can trust that they’ll do their job well and create positive customer experiences by providing the refreshing, authentic experience your customers crave.

 4. Integrate human CX